- Visit to base camp of tenth highest mountain- Mt. Annapurna I

 - Visit the beautiful lake city of Pokhara

-"It takes you into Annapurna Sanctuary, a natural amphitheater, affording a 360 degree views of high mountains including tenth highest mountain Annapurna I (8091m)"
+"It takes you into Annapurna Sanctuary, a natural amphitheater, affording 360-degree views of high mountains including tenth highest mountain Annapurna I (8091m)"

 The Annapurna Base camp trek, also called Annapurna Sanctuary, is the most popular trek in the Annapurna region.
 The major high of the trekking is the visit to Annapurna Base Camp at an altitude of 4130m.

-The entire journey revolves around getting into the Annapurna Sanctuary, a natural amphitheatre surrounded by 360 degree views of high mountains including tenth highest mountain Annapurna I (8091m), Annapurna South (7273m), Machapuchare(6997m), Gangapurna (7454m), Hiunchuli,(6444m) etc.
+The entire journey revolves around getting into the Annapurna Sanctuary, a natural amphitheater surrounded by 360-degree views of high mountains including tenth highest mountain Annapurna I (8091m), Annapurna South (7273m), Machapuchare(6997m), Gangapurna (7454m), Hiunchuli,(6444m) etc.

 The trekking starts from the beautiful town of Pokhara where you will have plenty of time to relax before and after the trip.
 The best seasons to do Annapurna Base Camp trek is during Spring or Autumn when there is better visibility with sunny blue skies.